BarbyKelly/quizproject/README.md

 - Code for the Final version of Estonia Quiz, learned from: [The Everything Quiz](https://tony118g.github.io/the-everything-quiz/) .
 Developer liked the layout and functionality of The Everything Quiz.

 - Grateful to my Mentor Lauren-Nicole Popich for supporting me with my project, for listening, for sharing examples like the Leeds Quiz, for guiding me to improve my project, and for suggesting to convert the links into  clickable text, among other suggestions.

 - Grateful to Coding Group member Patrick Hladun for guiding developer via Slack, to get console errors to show up, and how to track errors one by one.
 He also pointed out where names of the functions were clashing, and some ; vs : errors in developer's code.

 - Thank you to Laura Mayock, group's Cohort Facilitator, for our weekly group meetings and guidance, encouraging students to show and talk about their projects.
   And to everyone who took part of the group meetings, shared their projects, and everyone who supported via Slack.

-- On the 31st of January 2024, while testing Estonia Quiz in a different browser (Microsoft Edge), and placing developer's own GitHub Estonia Quiz link into search bar, the developer came across [Estonian quizzes](https://www.visitestonia.com/en/why-estonia/play-quizzes-and-test-your-knowledge-about-estonia#).
-The developer was previously not aware of this Estonian quizzes page, even though she had seen other parts of www.visitestonia.com website, and credited the main page in README.
+- On the 31st of January 2024, while testing Estonia Quiz in a different browser (Microsoft Edge), and placing developer's own GitHub Estonia Quiz link into search bar, the developer came across [Estonian quizzes] (https://www.visitestonia.com/en/why-estonia/play-quizzes-and-test-your-knowledge-about-estonia#).
+The developer was previously not aware of this Estonian quizzes page, even though she had seen other parts of www.visitestonia.com website, and she had previously credited the main page in README.
 The developer understands for the future that it is important to Google first, to see if there are similar named projects.

 [Back to top](#contents)